ircv3/ircv3-specifications/core/message-tags-3.3.md

 Clients MUST NOT send messages with tag data exceeding 4094 bytes, this includes tags with or without the client-only prefix.

-Servers MUST NOT add tag data to messages that exceeds 510 bytes.
+Servers MUST NOT add tag data exceeding 510 bytes to messages.

     <server_max>    (512)  :: '@' <tag_data  510> ' '
     <client_max>   (4096)  :: '@' <tag_data 4094> ' '